 Incorporated at the federal level in 1979, this independent, non-profit organization, enjoys a charitable status by virtue of its mission, facilitating the charitable financing of its activities.

-Sharing nature to better protect it: this paradox is explained in the PENS mission.
+Sharing nature to better protect it: this paradox is explained in Park Sutton's (PENS) mission.

-The unique history of the Eastern Townships means that all land is privately owned (or almost).
-To experience the nature in this area, you must be a landowner, have friends who own land, visit a SEPAQ park ... or take advantage of the efforts made since the late 70s by non-profit organizations such as PENS or les Sentiers de l'Estrie.
+The Eastern Townships unique history means that all land in this area is privately owned (or almost).
+To experience nature in the Eastern Townships, you must be a landowner, have friends who own land, visit a SEPAQ park, or take advantage of the efforts made since the late 70s by non-profit organizations such as Park Sutton or les Sentiers de l'Estrie.
 Whose goal is to obtain, manage and maintain public access rights to private natural environments.

-The PENS trail network currently hosts more than 40,000 hikers per year, in addition to providing free education to hundreds of young people in the area through the Youth-Nature program - and through recreational summer camps.To continue
+The Park Sutton trail network currently hosts more than 40,000 hikers per year, in addition to providing free education to hundreds of young people in the area through the Youth-Nature program - and through the 4 Summits summer day camp.

 To better protect it

-The trail network developed and managed by PENS was originally designed as the main tool for raising awareness and nature education about the large nature park.
-This park dream inspired the creation, some thirty years later, of the largest private nature reserve east of Saskatchewan (Réserve naturelle des montagnes vertes).
+The trail network developed and managed by Park Sutton was originally designed as a tool for raising awareness and sharing nature education.
+This park's dream inspired the creation, some thirty years later, of the largest private nature reserve east of Saskatchewan (Réserve naturelle des montagnes vertes).
 This territory was acquired for perpetual conservation by Nature Conservancy of Canada (NCC), which delegated management to the Appalachian Corridor.